kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

   * Find and kill Darth Malak

 The reasoning for the middle planets:
 - Manaan is first because there are no fights we have to win, and thus our relatively weak combat abilities don't matter as much.
+In addition, [Save Teleports](<../Techniques/Save Teleporting>) are never effective in the underwater modules, so doing Manaan before they're effective in general lets us save them for other planets.
-- Tatooine is second because there's either no combat (if you do Krayt Skip), or we get the Krayt Dragon Pearl for a much-needed Attack bonus.
+- Tatooine is second because there's still no combat, but we now have long enough saves that we can [Save Teleport](<../Techniques/Save Teleporting>) across the desert.
+- Kashyyyk is done last so we can use a Jedi Mine Trick to skip the Star Map CS; because your identity has already been revealed, the computer conversation is short enough for this to work.
-- Korriban is third so that we can get the Solari crystal; we also may have reached Level 9 (and Knight Speed) before Uthar and Yuthura to make those fights easier.
+- This leaves Korriban third, which is late enough that we usually reach Level 9 (and Knight Speed) before Uthar and Yuthura.
 We also buy top-notch stims and medpacs here to make some later fights easier.
-- Kashyyyk is done last because you can skip the Star Map computer's quiz if your identity has already been revealed, and our Save Teleports will be maximally effective here.

 ## Detailed Route